 If you are concerned for yourself or others regarding mental health or related matters, please contact the office of Educational Planning, Counseling, and Completion.
 There are offices located at each of the main college campuses:

 If you want to appeal your grade for a class or an assignment, you must follow the grade appeal process.
-This process can be found here.
+This process can be found by clicking here.